Megan Charpentier

-Megan Charpentier (born May 26, 2001) is a Canadian actress, best known for her roles as the feral child Victoria in the horror film Mama (2013), as the Red Queen in Resident Evil: Retribution (2012), and for her role as Gretta Keene in It (2017) and the sequel It Chapter Two (2019).
+Megan Charpentier (born May 26, 2001) is a Canadian actress, best known for her roles as the Red Queen in Resident Evil: Retribution (2012), as the feral child Victoria in the horror film Mama (2013), Chrystal in Grumpy Cat's Worst Christmas Ever (2014), and for her role as Gretta Keene in It (2017) and the sequel It Chapter Two (2019).

 Early life

 Charpentier has two younger sisters, Madison and Genea Charpentier.
 Her parents are Anne and Maurice Charpentier.

 Career

 Charpentier began her acting career as a three-year-old appearing in a Hasbro commercial after being offered to audition.
-Since then she has made several guest appearances in several TV shows most notably in Supernatural as Tess McAnn and she has also been in several TV movies.
-She is often associated with Amanda Seyfried and has played the younger version of the actress' character twice, once in Jennifer's Body and again in Red Riding Hood.
-Charpentier appeared in Resident Evil: Retribution as the Red Queen and in Mama as Victoria.
+Charpentier followed this up with more toy commercials, including one for Mattel’s Barbie doll line, and then with several guest appearances and bit parts in TV shows, most notably in Supernatural (2005) as Tess McAnn, a girl who serves as key witness to a case Sam and Dean are investigating.
+She is often associated with Amanda Seyfried and has played the younger version of the actress' character twice, once in Jennifer's Body (2009) and again in Red Riding Hood (2011).
+Charpentier appeared in Resident Evil: Retribution (2012) as the Red Queen and in Mama (2013) as Victoria.
+This started a long-time collaboration with Argentinian filmmaker Andrés Muschietti, and would work with him again in the film It (2017) and its sequel It Chapter Two (2019) as Gretta Keene.

+One of Charpentier’s more memorable television roles would be as Chrystal in Grumpy Cat's Worst Christmas Ever (2014), a Holiday special featuring the on-screen debut of internet sensation and meme Grumpy Cat, where the titular cat, pessimistic and cynical, forms an unlikely bond with the optimistic and cheery Chrystal.

 She was nominated for Best Newcomer at the UBCP/ACTRA Awards for her role in Mama.